mikolasan/mikolasan.github.io/src/markdown/blog/graph-of-inbound-links.md

 Note: about text response https://docs.scrapy.org/en/latest/topics/request-response.html?highlight=htmlresponse#scrapy.http.TextResponse

 ## Drawing

-Nevertheless for drawing we are going to use a JS library.
+In [my historical unit converter app](/projects/imperial-russia) I used [GraphStream](https://graphstream-project.org/).
+Nevertheless for drawing here we are going to use a JS library.
 There are so many of them, and I don't have any preference, so my choice it more or less random here.

 It's goint to be **Cytoscape**.